 PHYSICAL EDUCATION ACTIVITIES

-All Physical Education lessons focus not only on the physical benefits but also the emotional and social well-being of our students.
+All Physical Education lessons focus not only on the physical benefits but also the emotional, mental and social well-being of our students.

 ADVENTURE ACTIVITIES: Orienteering, sledding, Prey & Predator, slack-line, compass skills, nature walks, nature exploration and scavenger hunts.
 Not only are these activities fun but there are many benefits such as: cooperation, team building, leadership, strategy, survival skills, appreciation of the outdoors, science & math skills, communication, decision making, problem solving and self-esteem.

 BRAIN GROWTH ACTIVITIES: Activities that spark the brain.
 Making neuron connections, creating new cells and speeding up the interaction between cells (we are taking advantage of the elastic plasticity of the wonderful youth brain).
 Activities include: reaction drills, coordination drills, juggling, agility ladder, speed stacking, jump rope tricks, eye-hand skills and the learning of a new skill.

 CHINESE NEW YEAR GAMES: CNY practice is going on in the gym so we head out to play in the snow.
 In honor of the Chinese New Year we play winter games and activities.
 Grades 4-8 play tournament style games of snow hockey, snow soccer and snow team handball.
 Grade 3 practices Kung Fu.
 Grade KG-2 go on a scavenger hunt for a good luck CNY coin, play snow tag games and explore the wonders of winter all while learning about Chinese Zodiac animals.